Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 Please following the instruction in Section 3.1 of https://github.com/Project-MONAI/tutorials/tree/main/detection to do the resampling.

+### 1.4 Data download
+The mhd/raw original data can be downloaded from [LUNA16](https://luna16.grand-challenge.org/Home/).
+The DICOM original data can be downloaded from [LIDC-IDRI database](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) [3,4,5].
+You will need to resample the original data to start training.

 Alternatively, we provide [resampled nifti images](https://drive.google.com/drive/folders/1JozrufA1VIZWJIc5A1EMV3J4CNCYovKK?usp=share_link) and a copy of [original mhd/raw images](https://drive.google.com/drive/folders/1-enN4eNEnKmjltevKg3W2V-Aj0nriQWE?usp=share_link) from [LUNA16](https://luna16.grand-challenge.org/Home/) for users to download.

 ## 2. Training configuration